masmc05/PacketHelp/README.md

 ***This is not a fix, just make the effect less critical***

-we still need to find whi player's data is corrupted
+we still need to find why player's data is corrupted